Quantum upper triangular matrix algebras: Introduction

-In this paper, after defining the bialgebra $T_q(n)$ and the Hopf algebra $UT_q(n)$, we explore a few of their properties, including the center and $\ast$-structures.
-Having \textit{quantum symmetries} in mind, we study the low-dimensional Hochschild cohomology and the automorphism groups of $T_q(n)$ and of $UT_q(n)$ (both as algebras, bialgebras and Hopf algebras) in case $n=2$.
+After defining the bialgebra $T_q(n)$ and the Hopf algebra $UT_q(n)$, we explore a few of their properties, including the center and $\ast$-structures.
+Having \textit{quantum symmetries} in mind, we study the low-dimensional Hochschild cohomology and the automorphism groups of $T_q(n)$ and of $UT_q(n)$ (both as algebras and bialgebras) in case $n=2$.